How to Get Rid of Armadillos

 Do Armadillos Bite?

 Armadillos are shy critters and prefer to avoid confrontation.
 Their teeth are peg-like and unable to do much damage, even if they try to bite you in self-defense.
-Likewise, their claws are dull to make them more efficient at digging and probably won’t break skin.
+Likewise, their claws are dull to make them more efficient diggers than defenders.

 Instead, their main defense mechanism is to squat and remain very still, hoping a predator will mistake them for a rock.